redis/redis-doc/docs/manual/scaling.md

 Hash tags are documented in the Redis Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed.
-For example, they keys `user:{123}:profile` and `user:{123}:account` are guaranteed to be in the same hash slot because they share the same hash tag.
+For example, the keys `user:{123}:profile` and `user:{123}:account` are guaranteed to be in the same hash slot because they share the same hash tag.
 As a result, you can operate on these two keys in the same multi-key operation.

 ### Redis Cluster master-replica model